Dhadakebaaz: Plot

-Upon learning this, Lakshya agrees to help Gangaram in being freed from his curse.
-Gangaram saves Lakshya and Ganga from Kautya Mahakaal's henchmen and even from the reprimanding of Rede, who disapproves of their relationship.
+Upon learning this, Lakshya agrees to help Gangaram be freed from his curse.
+Gangaram saves Lakshya and Ganga from Kavtya Mahakal's henchmen and even from the reprimanding of Rede, who disapproves of their relationship.
 Later that day, Lakshya, Mahesh and Bappa get the job of colouring the temple of Lord Shiva but Mahesh and Bappa are stunned to learn Gangaram's existence from Lakshya.
 Using his magic, Gangaram colours the temple from the trio's cattle shed in five minutes.

-Soon, Kautya Mahakaal and his henchmen attack the village of Shivapur during the festival of Mahashivratri.
+Soon, Kavtya Mahakal and his henchmen attack the village of Shivapur during the festival of Mahashivratri.
 Despite this, the trio thwart the criminals from the village with the help of Gangaram.
-Due to this incident, Kautya Mahakaal learns the truth of Gangaram and now decides to seize the bottle for his own betterment.
+Due to this incident, Kavtya Mahakal learns the truth about Gangaram and now decides to seize the bottle for his own betterment.
 That night, Divtya tries to steal the bottle of Gangaram from the trio's cattle shed but his plan backfires as Lakshya has Gangaram turn Divtya into a frog.

 However, things take a drastic turn when Kautya Mahakaal retaliates by having his henchmen abduct Lakshya and Ganga with the bottle of Gangaram.
-Mahesh, Bappa, Uma and Rede are frantically searching for them and find one of Kautya Mahakaal's henchmen left behind in an injured state at the scene where the abduction took place.
-Forcing him to reveal the whereabouts of Kautya Mahakaal's hideout, Mahesh, Bappa and Uma reach there on time and free Lakshya and Ganga.
+Mahesh, Bappa, Uma and Rede are frantically searching for them and find one of Kavtya Mahakal's henchmen left behind in an injured state at the scene where the abduction took place.
+Forcing him to reveal the whereabouts of Kavtya Mahakal's hideout, Mahesh, Bappa and Uma reach there on time and free Lakshya and Ganga.